Ed-Fi-Exchange-OSS/Meadowlark/docs/design/caching/README.md

 * Unique ID's for parents, staff, and students

-Caching these values within the application improves performance by limiting the amount of work performed in the database and limiting the number of times the database needs to be accessed.
+Caching these values within the application improves performance by limiting the amount of work performed in the transactional data store and limiting the number of times that database needs to be accessed.
 Similar considerations apply in Meadowlark.
 Additionally, Meadowlark's in-code management of foreign keys means that there are far more database calls: for example, in the ODS/API, the code can submit a `StudentEducationOrganizationAssociation` to the relational database and wait for it to respond if there are any foreign key violations.
-For Meadowlark, the code must look up each foreign key in a separate call, leading to an explosion of database requests.
+For Meadowlark, the code must look up foreign keys in a separate call.

 As such, other frequently used key values may also benefit from caching.
-Leveraging the ODS/API foreign key definitions, we can easily determine which resources are the most utilized as foreign keys for other resources, not including descriptors (which are a given):
+By studying the ODS/API foreign key definitions, we can easily determine which resources are the most utilized as foreign keys for other resources, not including descriptors (which are a given):